precisely/rapids/doc/architecture.md

     name)) ;; return the name of the user
 ```

 The `listen!` function represents a point where execution pauses for input.
 The compiler recognizes `listen!` as a suspending expression - a point where execution pauses.
-Execution resumes when an external source provides a value - in this case a user providing their name.
+Execution resumes when the system receives data from an external event (the user providing their name).
 When execution resumes, the value is bound to the `name` variable.
+Note that variable bindings (the variable, `excited?`) are preserved in the second half of the code body.

 First let's jump to the output of the compiler to get a flavor of what is going on.